 \subsection{Methodology}

 Whether a data privacy definition fits our description is not always obvious, so we use the following criterion: the attacker's capabilities must be clearly defined, and the definition must prevent this attacker from learning about a protected property.
-Consequently, we do not consider definitions which are a property of the output data and not of the mechanism, variants of technical notions that are not data privacy properties (like different types of sensitivity), nor definitions whose only difference with DP is in the context and not in the formal property (like the distinction between local and global models).
+Consequently, we do not consider: \begin{itemize} \item definitions which are a property of the output data and not of the mechanism; \item variants of technical notions that are not data privacy properties, like the different types of sensitivity; \item definitions whose only difference with DP is in the context and not in the formal property, like the distinction between local and global models. \end{itemize}

-To find a comprehensive list of DP notions, besides the definitions we were aware of or suggested by experts, we conducted a wide literature review using two research datasets: BASE\footnote{\url{https://www.base-search.net/}} and Google Scholar\footnote{\url{https://scholar.google.com/}}.
-The exact queries were run twice: first on October 31th, 2018, and second on August 1st, 2019.
-The corresponding result counts are summarized in Table~\ref{tab:queries}; the number in parentheses corresponds to the first run.
+In Section \ref{sec:out}, we give a list of notions that we found during our survey, and considered to be out of scope for our book.
+To find a comprehensive list of DP notions, besides the definitions we were aware of or were suggested to us by experts, we conducted a wide literature review using two research datasets: BASE\footnote{\url{https://www.base-search.net/}} and Google Scholar\footnote{\url{https://scholar.google.com/}}.
+The exact queries were run several times: November 1st in 2018, August 1st in 2019, June 1st in 2020, and 1st of September in 2021.
+The final result count are summarized in Table \ref{tab:queries}.

-First, we manually reviewed each abstract and filter out papers until we had only papers which either contained a new definition or were applying DP in a new setting.
+First, we manually reviewed each paper and filtered them out until we had only papers which either contained a new definition or were applying DP in a new setting.
 All papers which defined a variant or extension of DP are cited in this work.